howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

 export default Login
 ```

 Let's quickly understand the structure of this new component.
 The component can have two major states.

 One state for users that already have an account and only need to login, here the component will only render two `input` fields for the user provide `email` and `password`.
 Notice that `state.login` will be `true` in this case.

-The second state is for users that haven't created an account yet and that still need to sign up.
+The second state is for users that haven't created an account yet and thus still need to sign up.
 Here, you also render a third `input` field where users can provide their `name`.
+In this case, `state.login` will be `false`.

 The method `_confirm`  will be used to implement the mutations that we need to send for the login functionality.

 Next you also need to provide the `constants.js` file that we use to define keys for the credentials that we're storing in the browser's `localStorage`.

-In `src`, create a new file called `constants.js` and add the following two definitions:
+contIn `src`, create a new file called `constants.js` and add the following two definitions:

 ```js
 export const GC_USER_ID = 'graphcool-user-id'
 export const GC_AUTH_TOKEN = 'graphcool-auth-token'
 ```

 With that component in place, you can go and add a new route to your `react-router` setup.
 Open `App.js` and update `render` to include the new route: